Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 7

 \subsection{Experiment 2}

 In this experiment, we extend the Experiment 1 by introducing multiple randomly chosen low-data regions, producing larger perturbations to the game graph.
-Figure \ref{fig:expadd1} shows the experiment on a $20 \times 20$ grid.
-As before, we record the time to update the winning domain once new observations arrive.
+Figure \ref{fig:exp2} shows the experiment on a $20 \times 20$ grid.
+As before, we record the time to update the winning domain once the game graph is modified.
 This setup highlights our incremental algorithm’s scalability and robustness under more substantial graph changes.
 Table~\ref{tab:exp2} summarizes the results for varying numbers of low-data regions and graph sizes.